nielsrhansen/msgl/README.md

 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/vincent-dk/msgl?branch=master&svg=true)](https://ci.appveyor.com/project/vincent-dk/msgl)
 [![Coverage Status](https://codecov.io/github/vincent-dk/msgl/coverage.svg?branch=master)](https://codecov.io/github/vincent-dk/msgl?branch=master)

-High dimensional multiclass classification using sparse group lasso.
-The penalized maximum likelihood estimator for multinomial logistic regression is computed using a coordinate gradient descent algorithm.
+Multi-class classification with feature and parameter selection using sparse group lasso.
+Suitable for high dimensional problems.

-### R Package Overview
+### R-package Overview

+This package contains procedures for doing multinomial logistic regression using sparse group lasso.
+This includes procedures for fitting and cross validating sparse models in a high dimensional setup.
+See the [Quick Start (Predict primary cancer site based on microRNA measurements) ](quick-start.md) for an example of a traditional workflow consisting of model selection and assessment using cross validation, estimation of a final model and using the selected model for carrying out predictions on new data.

 ![alt tag](https://raw.github.com/vincent-dk/msgl/master/fig1.png)
 > Classification of cancer site.
 Error estimted by 10-fold cross validation on a data set consist of miRNA expression measurements of leaser dissected primary cancers.

-**Package features includes**:
+**Package highlights:**

 * Feature and parameter selection

-* Fast
+* Fast coordinate gradient descent algorithm
 * Suitable for high dimensional multiclass classification
 * Support for lasso, group lasso and sparse group lasso

-* Custom grouping of features
+* Supports custom grouping of features

-* Sample weighting
+* Supports sample weighting

-* Individual weighting of the group and parameter penalties
+* Supports individual weighting of the group and parameter penalties

+The penalized maximum likelihood estimator for multinomial logistic regression is computed using a coordinate gradient descent algorithm via the [sglOptim](https://github.com/vincent-dk/sglOptim) optimizer.

 ### Status

+The package is under active development with releases to CRAN about ones or twice each year.

 ### Installation